 How to respond to a fire emergency depends on the fire classes.
 Fire does not respect anything or anyone; it kills, destroys, injures, and scars; however, we can prevent fires and learn how to deal with a fire that has started.

-The safest way to deal with fire is to prevent it from happening, and nonetheless, If the fire has started, we need to ascertain the class of the burning fire so we can know how to respond and fight the fire if trained.
+The safest way to deal with fire is to prevent it from happening, but nonetheless, if a fire has started, we need to ascertain the class of the burning fire so we can know how to respond and fight the fire if trained.

 FIRE CLASSES AND APPROPRIATE FIRE EXTINGUISHERS